 The one question we rarely hear from customers but that is hyper-critical to success is “what food, beverage, or medical grade CO2 should I be using”.
 That’s right – there are different grades or “purities” of CO2 that are produced and used.

-Let's take a look at CO2 Purity Grades vs. Application.
+Now, let's take a look at CO2 Purity Grades vs. Application

 Table: CO2 Purity Grades

 This table lists CO2 purity in descending order.

 The biggest difference between the grades are the amounts and kinds of impurities that are allowable in the CO2.